Britain has had a rich history of Islamic exhibitions. Here are a few of them which may surprise you.

 - 1895 Empire of Indian Exhibition at Earls Court built in a Mughal Indian style.
 A 300 feet high Ferris wheel with 40 carriages was a highlight of the exhibition.

 - 1904 Bradford Exhibition contained a Somalia Village, as part of a Human Zoo” 100 Somalias lived there for 6 months.
 It was the star attraction across the North with some 2.4 million visitors attending.
 One of the Somalia females who took part dies and is buried in Bradford with Quran verses on her headstone.

 - 1908 Whitechapel Gallery, East London holds the Muhammadun Art and Life exhibition.
 The opening day to the public incredibly fell on 27th Ramadan.
-2018, attempts were made with the gallery for a revisit evening event of this amazing event however the gallery did not even wish to have a meeting and themselves decided not to entertain conversations via email until after a month after the initial enquiry and then decide to break off communication when asked specific questions around diversity.
+In 2018, attempts were made with the gallery for a revisit evening event of this amazing event however Whitechapel gallery did not even wish to have a meeting and themselves decided not to entertain conversations via email until after a month after the initial enquiry after repeated follow ups and then decide to break off communication when asked specific questions around diversity.

 - 1961 Islamic art in India of the 16th and 17th centuries exhibition on display at British Museum